infobloxopen/atlas-db/examples/README.md

-# How to use example files.
+# How to use example files in this directory

-DB controller manages three types of resources:

-  - Database Servers
-  - Databases
-  - Database Schemas

-which can be created in different ways along with other dependent K8s resources like pod, service, secrets.
+Request for creation of resources (Database Servers, Databases, Database Schemas) to DB controller can be performed on different ways along with other dependent K8s resources like pod, service, secrets.

+## Single file for all resources & plain text creds
-## postgres.yaml
+### postgres.yaml

 This file create DB server, DB & DB schema resources, secrets, postgresql pod & service. *All passwords are provided in plain text.*